On this page

 - marital status

-- location, locally, nationally, overseas, or perhaps in very specific locations
+- location – locally, nationally, overseas, or even in very specific locations

 Know where to look

-Ok, you know what you’re selling, and you know who you want to sell it to.
+You know what you're selling and who you want to sell to.
 So where are your customers?

 Do a search on relevant keywords and phrases.
 See where the discussions are taking place.
 Note which competitors websites appear prominently and learn from their design and content.
 Keep in mind Google localises searches, meaning you'll get different search results back for the same keyword search depending on where you're geographically located at the time.